sbhbenjamin/tp/docs/UserGuide.md

 ### 3.3 Listing all [tags](#53-tag): `list t/`

-Lists all existing tags used in the task list.
+Harmonia allows you to see a list of all existing tags used in the task list.

 Format: `list t/`
+- The tags are listed in the Result Display.
+- Listed tags are case-insensitive (i.e. if there are two tags, cs2103t and CS2103T, only one of the tags will be shown).

 [Return to Top](#table-of-contents-toc)